 Vietnam.vn - Nền tảng quảng bá Việt Nam

-EU strengthens key leadership positions
+EU fills key leadership positions.

 Việt NamViệt Nam28/06/2024

-Current President of the European Council Charles Michel announced that European Union (EU) leaders on June 27 signed an agreement to nominate Ursula von der Leyen for a second term as President of the European Commission.
+Current President of the European Council Charles Michel announced that European Union (EU) leaders signed an agreement on June 27 to nominate Ursula von der Leyen for a second term as President of the European Commission.

 Chủ tịch Ủy ban châu Âu Ursula von der Leyen phát biểu tại Brussels, Bỉ.